 The Comeback Narrative

 Detroit's communications story is not a victory lap.
 The city's poverty rate is still above 30 percent.
 School outcomes lag.
 Insurance costs remain among the highest in the country.
-The recovery is unevenly distributed — a downtown and Midtown that look transformed, neighborhoods that don't.
+The recovery is unevenly distributed — a downtown and Midtown that look transformed, neighborhoods that do not.

-But the operating reality is closer to Chicago's framing than to the 2009 version of this page.
-Detroit took the worst-case scenario — depopulation, manufacturing collapse, municipal insolvency — and came out functioning.
-The city has venture capital flowing through Detroit Venture Partners, Fontinalis, and the Quicken-adjacent funds.
+But the operating reality is closer to Chicago's framing than to the ghost-town coverage that defined Detroit through the late 2000s.
+The city took the worst-case scenario — depopulation, manufacturing collapse, municipal insolvency — and came out functioning.
+The city has venture capital flowing through Detroit Venture Partners, Fontinalis, and the Rocket-adjacent funds.
 Major tech tenants — Microsoft, Google, LinkedIn, StockX (founded in Detroit), Rocket Companies — have downtown footprints.
 The cultural product — the DIA, the Motown legacy, the music economy, the food scene — has been a quiet communications asset throughout.

 The PR and Communications Landscape